BaptisteFaisy/BaptisteFaisy/README.md

 ### Hi there 👋

-- I'm literally a robot 🤖
+- I'm literally a bot 🤖
 - 🔭 I’m currently working on C++02
 - :sleeping: I'm waiting @HADMARINE (he chills in corea with lots of girls :smirk:) for Minishell, we start on february 1